gravitational/teleport/docs/admin-guide.md

 > teleport start --roles=node --token=n7305ee47a3829e118a7466ac7a0d78ad --auth-server=<Address>
 ```

-`tctl` is kind enough to even show you the exact command you would need to use on the
+`tctl` shows you the exact command you would need to use on the
 new member node to start a `teleport` node service on it.

 When a new node comes online, it will start sending ping requests every few seconds